Azure for secure worldwide public sector cloud adoption

 Compliance and certifications

 Azure has the broadest compliance coverage in the industry, including key independent certifications and attestations such as ISO 27001, ISO 27017, ISO 27018, ISO 22301, ISO 9001, ISO 20000-1, SOC 1/2/3, PCI DSS Level 1, PCI 3DS, HITRUST, CSA STAR Certification, CSA STAR Attestation, US FedRAMP High, Australia IRAP, Germany C5, Japan ISMAP, Korea K-ISMS, Singapore MTCS Level 3, Spain ENS High, UK G-Cloud and Cyber Essentials Plus, and many more.
-Azure compliance portfolio includes more than 100 compliance offerings spanning globally applicable certifications, US Government-specific programs, industry assurances, and regional/country-specific offerings.
+Azure compliance portfolio includes more than 100 compliance offerings spanning globally applicable certifications, US Government-specific programs, industry assurances, and country/region-specific offerings.
 You can use these offerings when addressing your own compliance obligations across regulated industries and markets worldwide.

 When deploying applications that are subject to regulatory compliance obligations on Azure, customers often seek assurances that all cloud services comprising the solution are included in the cloud service provider’s audit scope.
 Azure offers industry-leading depth of compliance coverage judged by the number of cloud services in audit scope for each Azure certification.
 You can build and deploy realistic applications and benefit from extensive compliance coverage provided by Azure independent third-party audits.